 We found both peak shift and range effects in human face identification.

-Two colleagues at our University, Chris Evans and Peter Wenderoth, and I studied the perception of bilateral symmetry in complex stimuli in humans.
+Two colleagues at our University, Chris Evans and Peter Wenderoth, both now deceased, collaborated with me in studying the perception of bilateral symmetry in complex stimuli in humans.
 Bilateral symmetry means mirror symmetry.
 It is often an attractive property in mate selection.
 We studied in human subjects the perception of symmetry in complex, naturalistic objects.

 Chris Evans and I have been exploring this topic 'on the back burner' for a number of years.
 The idea is to present virtual flowers, generated on computer to real bees.
 Each flower contains the same reward, but the bees get to choose which flower to land on and get their sugar water from.
 The virtual aspect makes it possible to manipulate key parameters in evolution, such as costs in producing flowers.
 It also speeds up the 'evolutionary' process, making generations go by in days.
 We think that this makes a great project for an interested graduate student.